shimaore/black-metal/call.coffee.md

 Make sure to define the `api` method` and the `profile` member.

 The destination endpoint is stored as the `@destination` field.

+The `caller` object is the remote Call object.

       originate_internal: seem (caller) ->
         debug 'Call.originate_internal', @key, @destination